janneri/bots-of-black-friday/templates/ts/README.md

 By default running with `npm start` connects to the game server in the cloud.
 If you want to run against a local instance, set environment variable `NODE_ENV=development`.

+Go ahead and implement your bot in index.ts!
+Enjoy!